 In 2003, the first Commissioner for Environmental Sustainability was appointed after the Victorian Parliament passed the Commissioner for Environmental Sustainability Act.
+Dr Gillian Sparkes is Victoria’s third Commissioner.

-The Commissioner's role is to provide independent and objective reporting to inform policy-makers, scientists and the wider Victorian public on the state’s natural environment.
+The Commissioner’s role is to provide independent and objective scientific reporting to inform policy-makers, scientists and the wider Victorian public on the state’s natural environment.

 According to the Act, the Commissioner’s role is to: